GoogleCloudPlatform/community/tutorials/cloud-iot-firestore-config/index.md

 ## Create a Cloud IoT Core registry for this tutorial

-Create a PubSub topic to use for device logs:
+Create a Cloud Pub/Sub topic to use for device logs:

     gcloud pubsub topics create device-events